 How would your grocery shopping change if you knew what foods were healthy and which ones were not?

 So if this was my project I would separate everything into different categories!
-Lets go back to the milk example, I would definitely rank milk as healthy, then I would state the amount of calories per serving.
-The reason I would classify it as healthy is because I would have already set certain rules on how to categorize all the items.
-The healthiness of the food item will be considered separately then the calories per serving.
+Let’s go back to the milk example, I would rank milk as healthy, then I would state the number of calories per serving.
+The reason I would classify it as healthy is that I would have already set certain rules on how to categorize all the items.
+The healthiness of the food item will be considered separately from the calories per serving.
 So my healthy food labels would state that the food is healthy but beware that this food product may contain a lot of calories!

-Overall, I think that this idea is great because when I go grocery shopping I always look at the nutrition facts before the item goes into my grocery cart but I could save myself a ton of time with these customer friendly healthy labels!
-It kind of surprising that the government is trying to help its citizens be healthier.
-But I believe that this idea is would be to hard to accomplish because there are so many factors that have to be considered.
+Overall, I think that this idea is great because when I go grocery shopping I always look at the nutrition facts before the item goes into my grocery cart but I could save myself a ton of time with these customer-friendly healthy labels!
+It is kind of surprising that the government is trying to help its citizens be healthier.
+But I believe that this idea would be too hard to accomplish because there are so many factors that have to be considered.
 Also, what stops the food companies from changing their products so they can go around the rankings?
-But if the government manages to follow through with this product than I am more than willing to apologize because I really do believe that this idea is a good one!
+But if the government manages to follow through with this product then I am more than willing to apologize because I do believe that this idea is a good one!

 Now it’s your turn readers, how would your grocery shopping change if these food labels made it to stores?
 Leave your comments below! 😀